 Blackwall Hitch – The fireplace at Blackwall Hitch (400 6th Street) in Eastport is within steps of a long, ship-shape bar and an intimate concert space, making it an ideal venue to curl up for great music with a handcrafted drink.
 “The Hitch” is renowned for a broad menu defined by Chef Zachary Pope’s dedication to fresh ingredients and emphasis on simple but classic gourmet technique.
 It is also popular for its location just across the Spa Creek Bridge, a large parking lot and a topside patio with views over the Severn River all the way to the Bay Bridge.

-Carroll’s Creek – The fireplace in Carroll’s Creek (410 Severn Avenue) anchors the lounge area, where comfortable sofas define the hearth, and where locals like to gather for Happy Hour.
-First come, First Served.
+Carrol’s Creek – The fireplace in Carrol’s Creek (410 Severn Avenue) anchors the lounge area, where comfortable sofas define the hearth, and where locals like to gather for Happy Hour.
+First come, first served.

 Middleton Tavern – Middleton’s (2 Market Space) has four fireplaces: two in the downstairs dining area, and two in the private space upstairs.
 No reservations.
 Special requests and priority seating.

 Café Normandie – The lone French outpost at 185 Main Street in downtown Annapolis is beloved as much for its Steak Frites as it is for its cozy gas fireplace.
 Reservations when possible.
 Priority seating.

 Chart House – A roaring fireplace at Chart House (300 2nd Street) adds to the stunning waterfront views at this casual eatery best known for happy hour drinks and small plate specials.
 First come, first served.

 Pusser’s Caribbean Grille – At this Caribbean outpost in downtown Annapolis (80 Compromise Street), appreciated for a broad menu and excellent drinks, the gas fireplace is set in a beautiful hand-carved mantel.
 First come, first served.